chrnolte/places-conus/docs/methods/estimation/samples/parceltypes.rst

 Proximity to urban centers and resorts is a major driver of land value in the United States.

-Conservation goals also often differ between urban and remote locations.
-For organizations focused on urban parks or remote wildlife conservation, it is useful to know the drivers of land prices and associated uncertainties for their respective parts of the landscape.
+Conservation goals often differ between urban and remote locations.
+For organizations focused on urban parks or remote wildlife conservation, it is useful to know the drivers of land prices and associated uncertainties in their landscapes of interest.

 We use our ":ref:`population gravity <Population gravity>`" raster (:any:`bld_pop_exp_c4`) to distinguish ``urban``, ``exurban``, and ``rural`` settings.
 Our cutoffs are: 0.09 to separate urban from exurban areas, and 0.008 to separate exurban from rural areas.